Sexual & Mental Health After PTSD & TBI | Why We Must Talk

 Recognizing and addressing sexual dysfunction in individuals with PTSD or TBI requires a multidisciplinary approach.
 Here are a few suggestions:

-2. Sex Therapy and Counseling: For those with PTSD, therapy focused on trauma recovery can be supplemented with sex therapy, where trained professionals help individuals and couples work through sexual dysfunction.
-CBT and EMDR can also help individuals process trauma that may be interfering with their sexual lives.
+Sex Therapy and Counseling: For those with PTSD, therapy focused on trauma recovery can be supplemented with sex therapy.
+Trained professionals help individuals and couples work through sexual dysfunction.
+CBT and EMDR can also assist individuals in processing trauma that may interfere with their sexual lives.

-3. Physical Rehabilitation: For TBI patients, physical therapy or neurorehabilitation may address the neurological impairments that contribute to sexual dysfunction.
+Physical Rehabilitation: For TBI patients, physical therapy or neurorehabilitation may address the neurological impairments contributing to sexual dysfunction.
 Hormonal therapy might also be considered to address imbalances caused by the injury.

-4. Couples Therapy: For individuals in long-term relationships, couples therapy can play a critical role in restoring emotional and physical intimacy.
-This type of therapy can help couples navigate the complexities of sexual dysfunction, while also providing the emotional support necessary for healing.
+Couples Therapy: For individuals in long-term relationships, couples therapy can play a critical role in restoring emotional and physical intimacy.
+This type of therapy can help couples navigate the complexities of sexual dysfunction while providing the emotional support necessary for healing.

 In addition to therapy and counseling, the Sexual Values & Reflection Worksheet offers prompts to explore personal beliefs and how they influence sexual health.